-Ozanimod (formerly RPC1063) is an investigational, oral, selective sphingosine 1-phosphate (S1P) receptor modulator currently in development for people with relapsing-remitting multiple sclerosis (RRMS) or inflammatory bowel disease.
+Ozanimod (formerly RPC1063) is an investigational, oral, selective sphingosine 1-phosphate (S1PR1) and 5 (S1PR5) receptor modulator currently in development for people with relapsing-remitting multiple sclerosis (RRMS) or ulcerative colitis and Crohn’s disease.

 Studies Involving Ozanimod

 In early September, Ozanimod developer Celgene announced positive results from its Phase 2 RADIANCE study (NCT01628393).
 The study demonstrated that ozanimod was effective because it reduced total brain lesions, as determined by MRI scans.
 The results of the 2-year safety and effectiveness study further emphasized the potential of ozanimod to provide a new oral therapeutic option for people with RRMS.